setms/book/docs/requirements/digest/management.md

 The process should include a "fast path" to ensure that low-risk, low-investment change requests don't get bogged down in bureaucracy.

+Capture the change control process in a policy before changes arrive.
+The policy describes the lifecycle of a change request and the roles involved.
+The **Change Control Board** (CCB) executes the policy by accepting or rejecting changes.
+They assess change requests (see impact analysis below), make decisions, and see to implementation and verification of approved changes.

 Change requests share similarities with defect reports, and you can use the same tools to track them.
+You should capture change request attributes, like requester, type, date received, status, etc.

+A **requirements volatility chart** tracks the rate at which change requests arrive after a baseline.
+It should trend towards zero as the project nears completion.
+A sustained high rate implies a schedule risk.
+The CCB then may need to renegotiate schedule, staff, budget, or quality to accommodate changes.
+Tracking the origin of change requests is also illuminating.

 **Impact analysis** is the process of assessing the consequences of a change.
 A traceability matrix helps with impact analysis.